-When an immigrant is arrested by U.S. Immigration and Customs Enforcement (ICE), perhaps after cross the border into the U.S. without any documents, or after being encountered within the U.S., ICE will normally place the person into a detention facility.
-There, the person will meet with an immigration judge, who will set a bond amount so the can be let go pending the outcome of immigration court proceedings.
+When an immigrant is arrested by ICE, perhaps after crossing the border into the U.S. without documents or after an immigration raid or other encounter within the U.S., ICE will normally place the person into a detention facility.
+There, the person will meet with an immigration judge, who will set a bond amount so the immigrant can be released pending the outcome of immigration court proceedings.

-Bond is money paid to the Department of Homeland Security (DHS), which allows a detained alien to be released from detention but gives the court leverage to make sure that the person shows up for immigration court proceedings.
+Bond is money paid to the Department of Homeland Security (DHS), which allows a detained alien to be released from detention but gives the court leverage to make sure the person shows up for immigration court proceedings.

-If the immigrant fails to appear at court hearings, or does not comply with orders of the court, the bond is revoked, meaning that the federal government keeps the bond money.
+If the immigrant fails to appear at court hearings for removal proceedings, or does not comply with the orders of the court, the bond is revoked, meaning that the federal government keeps the money.

-If, however, you moved between the time you paid the bond and the time of your relative’s deportation, it's probable that the notice was sent to your old address.
+If, however, you have moved between the time you paid the bond and the time of your relative’s deportation, it's probable that the notice was sent to your old address.

 If you can’t find or otherwise misplaced your original Form I-305, don’t panic.
 Go to the forms section of the ICE website and select Form I-395, Affidavit in Lieu of Lost Receipt of United States ICE for Collateral Accepted as Security.

 When the Debt Management Center receives your forms, it will process your bond refund.
-You should then receive a refund of the original bond amount along with any interest that accrued.
-This process usually takes a couple of months.
-If you have questions concerning your immigration bond refund, call the Debt Management Center at 802-288-7600, then select option 2.
+You should then receive a refund of the original bond amount along with any interest that accrued during the months or years that proceedings took place during.

 The refund process usually takes a couple of months.
 If you have questions concerning your immigration bond refund, call the Debt Management Center at 802-288-7600, then select option '2.'